Gravitational wave probes on self-interacting dark matter surrounding an intermediate mass black hole: Gravitational wave analysis

-for different DM parameter sets compared with the vacuum case.
-One can find the phase of the GW waveform is affected, the so-called the dephasing effect, by the DM environment.
+for different DM parameter sets compared with the vacuum case, and the parameters of the binary system are given by the set 1 in Table~\ref{tab:paras}.
+One can find the phase of the GW waveform is affected, the so-called dephasing effect, by the DM environment.
 Over the inspiral period, this phase shift effect can accumulate and result in observable signals of sufficient magnitude to probe the characteristics of the dark matter environment.

 Even though the dephasing effect is calculated with a numerical approach in our quantitative discussions, it would be informative to provide an analytical assessment to see how it is affected by our model parameters.
 The conservation of energy gives